Court Operations Update

 The Court is also requesting your assistance in limiting the spread of COVID-19.

-Please do not come to any of the courthouses if you:
+Please do not come to any of the courthouses if you answer yes to any of the following questions;

-If you fall within any of the above categories and are required to report or appear in court, you should proceed as follows:
+If you answer YES to any of the above questions and are required to report or appear in court, you should proceed as follows:

 For Jury Service